liao961120/intra/main.md

 it may be better to let go of the fixation on "quantitative" analysis.
 Indeed, in clinical practice, qualitative judgments inform treatment planning much more than quantitative assessments.
-There is no reason why these kinds of qualitative analyses cannot be employed in a temporally fine-grained manner.
+There is no reason why these kinds of qualitative analyses cannot be brought into a temporally fine-grained setting.
 Voice recording along with highly accurate automated audio transcription technologies [e.g., @radford2022] have lowered the barrier for collecting such qualitative data.
-Gathering qualitative data in such finer-grained details can better deal with reporting and recall biases and might reveal properties that are not visible or apparent in traditional therapy sessions.
+Gathering qualitative data in such finer-grained details can better deal with reporting and recall biases and might reveal properties that are not apparent or visible in traditional therapy sessions.

 \nolinenumbers